Charles Boycott: Saving the crops

-In Belfast in early November 1880, The Boycott Relief Fund was established to arrange an armed expedition to Lough Mask.
+In Belfast, in early November 1880, The Boycott Relief Fund was established to arrange an armed expedition to Lough Mask.
 Plans soon gained momentum, and within days, the fund had received many subscriptions.
 The committee had arranged with the Midland Great Western Railway for special trains to transport the expedition from Ulster to County Mayo.
 Many nationalists viewed the expedition as an invasion.
-The Freeman's Journal denounced the organisers of the expedition, and asked, "How is it that this Government do not consider it necessary to prosecute the promoters of these warlike expeditions?"

 William Edward Forster, Chief Secretary for Ireland, made it clear in a communication with the proprietor of the Dublin Daily Express that he would not allow an armed expedition of hundreds of men, as the committee was planning, and that 50 unarmed men would be sufficient to harvest the crops.
 He said that the government would consider it their duty to protect this group.
 On 10 November 1880, the relief expedition from South Ulster, consisting of one contingent from County Cavan and one from County Monaghan, left for County Mayo.
 Additional troops had already arrived in County Mayo to protect the expedition.

 Boycott himself said that he did not want such a large number of South Ulstermen, as he had saved the grain harvest himself, and that only ten or fifteen labourers were needed to save the root crops.
 He feared that bringing a large number of Ulster Protestants into County Mayo could lead to sectarian violence.
 While local Land League leaders said that there would be no trouble from them if the aim was simply to harvest the crops, more extreme sections of the local population did threaten violence against the expedition and the troops.

 The expedition from South Ulster experienced hostile protests on their route through County Mayo, but there was no violence, and they harvested the crops without incident.
 Rumours spread amongst the South Ulstermen that an attack was being planned on the farm, but none materialised.